Khristie/farm4me-page/README.md

 This is a landing page for an Agritech company.
-Created with in html and styled using sass.
+Created with html and styled using sass.